astropy/astropy/docs/models/models.rst

 In all other cases the shape of the output array is the same as the shape of the input arrays.

-Models also have an attribute  `outdim`, which shows the number of output coordinates.
-The `ndim` and `outdim` attributes are used to chain transforms by adding models (in series or in  parallel), to form an instance of `~astropy.models.models._CompositeModel`.
+Models also have an attribute `~astropy.models.models.Model.outdim`, which shows the number of output coordinates.
+The `~astropy.models.models.Model.ndim` and `~astropy.models.models.Model.outdim` attributes are used to chain transforms by adding models in series, `~astropy.models.models.SCompositeModel`, or in parallel, `~astropy.models.models.PCompositeModel`.
 Because composite models can be nested within other composite models, creating theoretically infinetely complex models, a mechanism to map input data to models is needed.
 In this case the input may be wrapped in a